For Women on the Journey of Their Lives: Background and Book

 * And … what are we learning as we pioneer this new territory that other women can learn from?

 Ten themes emerged that I call Declarations.
-And they all lead up to one affirmation: that a new impulse for us over age 50 is a call to further becoming.
+They all lead up to one affirmation: the impulse for us over age 50 is not about disengagement but a call to further becoming.

-A Call to Further Becoming: The New Declaration from Women Over 50 was published in September 2020.
-It reveals details of ten themes ~ calls for us to continue self-actualizing, expressing our creativity, and honoring the tremendous feminine wisdom we possess that is so needed in the world.
+A Call to Further Becoming: The New Declaration from Women Over 50 reveals details of the ten themes ~ the call for us to continue self-actualizing, expressing our creativity, and honoring the feminine wisdom we possess that is so needed in the world.